delCampoLab/toadfish_microbiome/README.md

 - Gene-based transcriptome datasets organized for phylogenomic analyses
 - Subfolders include SGT and hmm analysis and search for urease genes

+### Underlying Data
+All underlying data for the figures can be found in this directory.

 ## 📧 Contact